 The Investment Climate Statement Chapter of the CCG is provided by the State Department.

-The Irish government actively promotes foreign direct investment (FDI) and has had considerable success in attracting U.S. investment, in particular.
-There are over 900 U.S. subsidiaries in Ireland operating primarily in the following sectors: chemicals, bio-pharmaceuticals and medical devices, computer hardware and software, internet and digital media; electronics, and financial services.
+The Irish government actively promotes foreign direct investment (FDI) and has had considerable success in attracting investment, particularly from the United States.
+There are over 950 U.S. subsidiaries in Ireland operating primarily in the following sectors: chemicals, biosciences, pharmaceutical and medical devices; computer hardware and software; internet and digital media; electronics, and financial services.

-One of Ireland’s many attractive features as an FDI destination is its 12.5 percent corporate tax (in place since 2003).
-Firms also choose Ireland for the quality and flexibility of the English-speaking workforce; the availability of a multilingual labor force; cooperative labor relations; political stability; and pro-business government policies and regulators.
+One of Ireland’s many attractive features as an FDI destination is its favorable 12.5 percent corporate tax (in place since 2003), the second lowest in the European Union (EU).
+Ireland signed the OECD Inclusive Framework Agreement, which institutes minimum corporate tax rate of 15 percent when implemented.
+Firms routinely note that they come to Ireland primarily for the high quality and flexibility of the English-speaking workforce; the availability of a multilingual labor force; cooperative labor relations; political stability; and pro-business government policies and regulators.
 Additional positive features include a transparent judicial system; transportation links; proximity to the United States and Europe; and Ireland’s geographic location making it well placed in time zones to support investment in Asia and the Americas.
-Ireland benefits from its membership of the European Union (EU) and a barrier-free access to a market of almost 500 million consumers.
+Ireland benefits from its membership of the EU and a barrier-free access to a market of almost 500 million consumers.
 In addition, the clustering of existing successful industries has created an ecosystem attractive to new firms.
 The United Kingdom’s (UK) departure from the EU, or Brexit, on January 1, 2021, leaves Ireland as the only remaining English-speaking country in the EU and may make Ireland even more attractive as a destination for FDI.

 The Irish government treats all firms incorporated in Ireland on an equal basis.
 Ireland’s judicial system is transparent and upholds the sanctity of contracts, as well as laws affecting foreign investment.
-Conversely, Ireland’s ability to attract investment are often marred by: relatively high labor and operating costs (such as for energy); skilled-labor shortages; Eurozone-risk; a sometimes-deficient infrastructure (such as in transportation, housing, energy and broadband Internet); uncertainty in EU policies on some regulatory matters; and absolute price levels among the highest in Europe.
+Conversely, Ireland’s ability to attract investment are often marred by relatively high labor and operating costs (such as for energy); skilled-labor shortages; licensing and permitting challenges (e.g., for zoning, rezoning, project permissions, etc.) Eurozone-risk; infrastructure in need of investment (such as in transportation, affordable housing, energy and broadband internet); high income tax rates; uncertainty in EU policies on some regulatory matters; and absolute price levels among the highest in Europe.

-A formal national security screening process for foreign investment in line with the EU framework is still being developed.
+A formal national security screening process for foreign investment in line with the EU framework is expected to be in place by late 2022, though the original date was 2020 but delayed due to the pandemic.
 At present, investors looking to receive government grants or assistance through one of the four state agencies responsible for promoting foreign investment in Ireland are often required to meet certain employment and investment criteria.

 Ireland uses the euro as its national currency and enjoys full current and capital account liberalization.